 Eventually, you could even suffer eye scarring as a result of the foreign bodies that can reach your eye without the protection of the lower lid.
 In extreme cases, an untreated ectropion eyelid can even lead to blindness.
 Therefore, it’s very important to have the condition corrected as soon as possible.

-When you arrive at our office, you will need to provide a medical history.
+When you arrive at our St. Louis office, you will need to provide your medical history.
 We need to know about any major illnesses or problems you have had, such as heart disease, hypertension, prior surgeries (especially facial surgery), etc. We also need to know your medication history, including medications or supplements that thin the blood.

-What is Ectropion Repair Like?
+Ectropion Repair Procedure

-Dr. Holds will shorten and tighten your lower lid so that it looks normal once again.
+For the procedure, our team will shorten and tighten your lower lid so that it looks normal once again.
 This is done by making a tiny incision in the outer corner of your eyelid so that just enough of the excess tissue of the lower lid can be removed.

 When your lid is stitched back into place, it will be tighter to your eye as it was before the sagging began, and your eye will no longer be so vulnerable to irritants.

-Recovery from this surgery is usually very easy.
+Recovery from ectropion surgery is usually very easy.
 You will need to use antibiotic ointment and wear an eye patch for a week.
 You may experience some minor bruising and inflammation, but this is generally very minimal.

 The stitches that are used will dissolve on their own within a week or two, so you don’t have to return to our office to have them removed.